Hive Digital

 Sheffield Pulley:

 Excellent.
-Let’s see, [Catherine 00:32:12] has two questions.
+Let’s see, has two questions.
 One is could you go into featured snippet a little more?
 So I guess a little further down the rabbit hole as to what featured snippet is, and how it affects rankings?

 John Gibbings: